cmalkus/grunt-base/README.md

-# Grunt base install
+G# Grunt base install

 This is the base install for a grunt project.
-Installed grunt plugins inclue:
+Installed grunt plugins include:
 - grunt-contrib-imagemin
 - grunt-contrib-sass
-- grunt-contrib-uglyfy
+- grunt-contrib-uglify
 - grunt-contrib-watch

 Don't forget to change the project name, description, etc. and run ```$ npm install``` initially, and ```$ grunt watch``` while making edits.